A Course on "Using a 'Storytelling Therapy' Method for Life Coaching, Counselling, and Therapy."

 Dr Eric has earned a PhD in Folklore (University of Pennsylvania, 2010), and a MSc in Psychology (University of Madras).
 He has completed a one-year Certificate Course in Psychological Counselling, conducted by the Chennai Counsellors Foundation.

 In 2007, Dr Eric and others founded the World Storytelling Institute, which he directs.
 One project of the WSI is the Chennai Storytelling Festival: the 6th annual edition of this Festival is scheduled to occur at Loyola College in Feb 2018.
 Dr Eric is also the Assistant Director of the East West Center for Counselling and Training, and is a Co-founder and Co-facilitator of the Indian Storytelling Network.

-Links to approx 65 of Dr Eric's writings -- mostly under the headings, "Tamil Nadu", "Storytelling", "Storytelling Therapy", and "Videoconferencing" -- can be found at his personal website, www.storytellingandvideoconferencing.com .
+Links to 82 of Dr Eric's writings -- mostly under the headings, "Tamil Nadu", "Storytelling", "Storytelling Therapy", and "Videoconferencing" -- can be found at his personal website, www.storytellingandvideoconferencing.com .

 Links to Dr Eric's notes on "Storytelling Workshops for People in the Business World" are here.